Dosage Form: tablet

 When Carbamazepine is given with drugs that can increase or decrease Carbamazepine levels, close monitoring of Carbamazepine levels is indicated and dosage adjustment may be required.

 CYP3A4 inhibitors inhibit Carbamazepine metabolism and can thus increase plasma Carbamazepine levels.
-Drugs that have been shown, or would be expected, to increase plasma Carbamazepine levels include aprepitant, cimetidine, ciprofloxacin, danazol, diltiazem, macrolides, erythromycin, troleandomycin, clarithromycin, fluoxetine, fluvoxamine, trazodone, olanzapine, loratadine, terfenadine, omeprazole, oxybutynin, dantrolene, isoniazid, niacinamide, nicotinamide, ibuprofen, propoxyphene, azoles (e.g., ketaconazole, itraconazole, fluconazole, voriconazole), acetazolamide, verapamil, ticlopidine, grapefruit juice, and protease inhibitors.
+Drugs that have been shown, or would be expected, to increase plasma Carbamazepine levels include aprepitant, cimetidine, ciprofloxacin, danazol, diltiazem, macrolides, erythromycin, troleandomycin, clarithromycin, fluoxetine, fluvoxamine, trazodone, olanzapine, loratadine, terfenadine, omeprazole, oxybutynin, dantrolene, isoniazid, niacinamide, nicotinamide, ibuprofen, propoxyphene, azoles (e.g., ketoconazole, itraconazole, fluconazole, voriconazole), acetazolamide, verapamil, ticlopidine, grapefruit juice, and protease inhibitors.

 CYP3A4 inducers can increase the rate of Carbamazepine metabolism.
 Drugs that have been shown, or that would be expected, to decrease plasma Carbamazepine levels include cisplatin, doxorubicin HCl, felbamate, fosphenytoin, rifampin, phenobarbital, phenytoin, primidone, methsuximide, theophylline, aminophylline.

 Carbamazepine is a potent inducer of hepatic 3A4 and is also known to be an inducer of CYP1A2, 2B6, 2C9/19 and may therefore reduce plasma concentrations of co-medications mainly metabolized by CYP 1A2, 2B6, 2C9/19 and 3A4, through induction of their metabolism.
-When used concomitantly with Carbamazepine tablets, monitoring of concentrations or dosage adjustment of these agents may be necessary:
+When used concomitantly with Carbamazepine, monitoring of concentrations or dosage adjustment of these agents may be necessary: